DanialArab/net-worth-estimator/DEPLOYMENT.md

 2. **Connect repository to Sevalla**:
    - Link your GitHub/GitLab repository
-   - Sevalla will automatically detect the `nixpacks.toml` configuration
+   - Sevalla will detect the `sevalla.json` configuration
+   - This forces Docker build instead of Nixpacks (avoids build conflicts)

 3. **Set Environment Variables** (optional):
    ```